 The serial accumulation of like things, confusing proportions and a monochrome palette serve to make familiar figures seem surreal, disconcerting ‒ and suspect.
 Fritsch makes use of this effect in Display Stand with Madonnas (1987‒89), an allusion to the serial production of devotional objects: the yellow Madonnas forming this tower-like display are replicas of the statuettes marketed at the pilgrimage site of Lourdes as, for example, plastic water bottles.

 Taking the Heroic Symbols (1969) as a point of departure, representative works of the 1970s and ʼ80s are on view here ‒ works in which Kiefer explores German history, myths and concepts.
 In his own conception, Anselm Kiefer is not a painter but a sculptor, and ‒ as in Little Panzerfaust Germany II (1979) ‒ he formulates his images between the immediate presence of the painting material and the powerful themes he evokes by way of his titles.

 * 1944 in Reichenberg, Tschechien

-The donation of twenty artist's books by Ingrid Hartlieb is one of the most recent additions to the Staatsgalerie collection.
-A selection of the books is now on view in the Hugo Borst Room.
-There the visitor has the opportunity to retrace the evolution of Hartlieb's works from 1978 to 2013 as in a diary.
-"The drawing is the closest to the idea", postulates the artist, who initially assembles her sculptures from sections of tree trunks, squared timber and offcuts before taking a chainsaw in hand to give them their final shape.
+In the Hugo Borst room, one of the most recent additions to the collection is presented with the donation of Hartlieb's 20 artist's books, which are shown in a selection.
+The visitor is given the opportunity to follow the idea and genesis of her work from 1978 to 2013 as if in a diary.
+"The sketch is the closest to the idea," postulates the artist, who first assembles her sculptures from tree slices, squared timbers and leftover pieces and then uses a chainsaw to give them their final form.